 · Richard Owen (1804–1892)

 Lancaster’s own trailblazer of the natural world, Owen coined the word “Dinosauria” in 1842 and reshaped how Victorian Britain thought about life on Earth.
 A brilliant (and sometimes formidable) scientist, he helped drive the creation of London’s Natural History Museum, ensuring that awe‑inspiring collections were opened up to the public.
-His legacy still ripples through the city: museum displays spotlight his work with creatures like Iguanodon, while family‑friendly events such as Dino Fest bring hands‑on fossils and expert talks to Lancaster - making prehistory feel thrillingly close to home.
+His legacy still ripples through the city: museum displays spotlight his work with creatures like Iguanodon, while family‑friendly events such as Dino Fest (organised by BID each July) bring hands‑on fossils and expert talks to Lancaster - making prehistory feel thrillingly close to home.

 · James Williamson, 1st Baron Ashton (1842–1930)